The horofunction boundary of a Gromov hyperbolic space: Background

 \begin{remark} Assume that $Y_1$ and $Y_2$ are two Hausdorff compactifications of $X$.
 If $Y_1\geq Y_2$ and $Y_2\geq Y_1$, then $Y_1$ and $Y_2$ are topologically equivalent. \end{remark} We refer the reader to \cite{kelly} for more details about compactifications of a topological space.

 Our main result relates two natural compactifications: the horofunction compactification and the Gromov compactification.
 We now recall their definitions.

-\begin{definition} A metric space $(X,d)$ is proper if and only if every closed ball is compact. \end{definition} \begin{remark} A proper metric space is locally compact, hemicompact and second countable.
+\begin{definition} Let $(X,d)$ be a metric space.
+A {\sl geodesic} is a map $\gamma$ from an interval $I\subset \R$ to $X$ which is an isometry with respect to the Euclidean distance on $I$ and the distance on $X$, that is for all $s,t\in I$, If the interval is closed and bounded (resp. $[0,+\infty)$, $(-\infty,+\infty)$) we call $\gamma$ a {\sl geodesic segment} (resp. {\sl geodesic ray}, {\sl geodesic line}).
+A metric space $(X,d)$ is \textit{geodesic} if any two points are joined by a geodesic segment.
+A metric space $(X,d)$ is \textit{proper} if and only if every closed ball is compact. \end{definition} \begin{remark} A proper metric space is locally compact, hemicompact, and second countable.
 Notice also that if a topological space $X$ is locally compact, then for any compactification $Y$ of $X$ we have that $Y\setminus X$ is compact. \end{remark}

 Given a proper metric space $(X,d)$, we write $C(X)$ for the space of continuous real functions on $X$.
 Endow $C(X)$ with the topology given by uniform convergence on compact subsets. \begin{definition}[Horofunction compactification] Let $(X,d)$ be a proper metric space.
 Let $C_*(X)$ be the quotient of $C(X)$ by the subspace of constant functions.
-Given $f\in C(X)$, we denote its equivalence class by $\overline f\in C_*(X)$.
+Given $f\in C(X)$, we denote its equivalence class by $[f] \in C_*(X)$.

-Consider the embedding which sends a point $x\in X$ to the equivalence class of the function $d_x\colon y\mapsto d(x,y).$ The {\sl horofunction compactification} $ \overline{X}^H$ of $X$ is the closure of $i_H(X)$ in $C_*(X)$.
-The {\sl horofunction boundary} of $X$ is the (compact) set
+Consider the embedding which sends a point $x\in X$ to the equivalence class of the function $d_x\colon y\mapsto d(x,y).$ The \textit{horofunction compactification} $ \overline{X}^H$ of $X$ is the closure of $i_H(X)$ in $C_*(X)$.
+The \textit{horofunction boundary} of $X$ is the (compact) set

 Let $a \in \partial_H X$.
-An {\sl horofunction} centered at $a\in \partial_H X$ is an element $h\in C\left(X\right)$ satisfying $\bar{h}=a$.
+An \textit{horofunction} centered at $a\in \partial_H X$ is an element $h\in C\left(X\right)$ satisfying $[h]=a$.
 For every $p\in X$, the unique horofunction centered at $a$ and vanishing at $p$ is denoted by $ h_{a,p}$.
-The {\sl horosphere (or horoball)} centered at $a$ of radius $R>0$ and with base point $p\in X$ is the level set
+The \textit{horosphere (or horoball)} centered at $a$ of radius $R>0$ and with base point $p\in X$ is the level set

 \end{definition}